philamp/formovie_theater_hdr_settings/README.md

 > [!TIP]
 > - TLDR:
->   - In HDR mode (with brightness near 50), The projector *seems* to be based on a maxnits/maxcontrast = 500/50, so it means you should not configure LLDV maxlum to less than 250 nits, otherwise you won't be able to reach peak brightness, because ramping up the contrast cursor stops at 100.
+>   - In HDR mode (with brightness near 50), The projector *seems* to be configured to reach peak physical luminance at maxnits/maxcontrast = 500/50, so it means you should not configure LLDV maxlum to less than 250 nits, otherwise you won't be able to reach peak brightness, because ramping up the contrast cursor stops at 100.
 >   - Projector Central settings are mostly good for HUE but:
 >     - CMS BRIGHTNESS settings are bad IMHO.
 >     - They did not care to adjust RED both in GAIN and COLOR TEMPERATURE to avoid pink/purple noise on bright yellow lights.